AxlAlm/gossip/README.md

 ## Possible improvements

 - when selecting which nodes to forward information to the selection of nodes could be weighted based on how many times they have been send the information before
+- suspecting that the implementation is way to chatty, around 30k message are sent to inform 100 nodes which seems alot.
+Either more tuning of configuration needs to be done, or the implementation is too naive to be able to reduce "chattyness".

 ## General Insights